-The question isn't whether this works – our track record proves it does.
+The question isn't whether this works – because our track record proves it does.

-The question is whether you're ready to stop watching other people get rich and start building your own fortune.
+The question is whether you're ready to stop watching other people get rich… and start building your own fortune.

 Remember, we're capping this at exactly 300 ‘Partners’.